autoit-gui-skeleton/ags-console/README.md

 ```

-#### Install all dependencies
+#### Install all Node.js dependencies.

 To install all dependencies, we use [Yarn](https://yarnpkg.com/en/docs/install#windows-stable) as a package manager for code, instead of npm.
-Just type:
+Just type as the root folder of folder.
+All dependencies are always described in `package.json` file.

 ```bash
 λ yarn install